Portland Rising’s 2019 LABOR HISTORY FOR LABOR ACTIVISTS class

 Norm Diamond has worked in factories and universities and written extensively on labor and labor history.
 He is the co-author of The Power In Our Hands: A Curriculum on The History of Work and Workers in the United States and was president of the Pacific Northwest Labor College where he developed a program on labor environmentalism and trained workplace organizers.
 He is currently Oregon trustee of the Pacific Northwest Labor History Association.

-The class size is limited to 15 in order to promote active engagement among participants and with the material.
-Those who wish to take the class must complete the application form below.
-The selection period will begin September 18, 2017 and end once the class limit is reached.
-Our aim is a diverse group of students in terms of workplace and activist experience.
-Applicants will be notified whether they have been selected for the class no later than October 1, 2017.
+Our aim is a diverse group of class participants in terms of workplace and activist experience.
+Therefore, we ask those who wish to take the class to complete a short, on-line application form which can be found here.
+The selection period will begin February 17, 2009, and end once the class limit is reached.
+Our aim is a diverse group of participants in terms of workplace and activist experience.
+Applicants will be notified whether they have been selected for the class no later than March 4, 2019.